goldin2008/Note/interview_llm.md

 ## LLMs interview prep

 ### Evaluate LLM System
-Model evaluation
+`Model evaluation`
-  - General-purpose LLM evaluations: We can broadly categorize general-purpose evaluations in three phases: during pre-training, after pre-training, and after fine-tuning.
+  - `General-purpose LLM evaluations`: We can broadly categorize general-purpose evaluations in three phases: during pre-training, after pre-training, and after fine-tuning.
-  - Domain-specific LLM evaluations
+  - `Domain-specific LLM evaluations`
-  - Task-specific LLM evaluations
+  - `Task-specific LLM evaluations`:
   For example, a summarization task can leverage the `Recall-Oriented Understudy for Gisting Evaluation (ROUGE)` metric, which measures the overlap between the generated text and reference text using n-grams.
   Likewise, classification tasks also benefit from it and use the following classic metrics, among others: